arthurlin0722/arthurlin0722.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physics and Mathematics, Massachusetts Institute of Technonlogy, 2027 (expected)
+* B.S. in Physics and Mathematics, Massachusetts Institute of Technology, 2027 (expected)

 Work experience
 ======